wavexx/Expect.jl/README.rst

 through a serial protocol, then using readandwrite_ directly is recommended as it avoids some overhead when spawning the process.

-Expect differs from ``readandwrite`` in two major ways:
+Expect differs from ``readandwrite`` in three major ways:

 - Commands are spawned under a pseudo-TTY interface, forcing libc-based programs to flush their output buffer at each line.
-- Reading is performed for you until a set of possible conditions is met (a pattern matches, timeout occurs or the command exits).
+- Reading is performed for you until a set of possible conditions is met.
+- Reading raises an ExpectTimeout exception when it blocks for longer than the requested threshold.

 Basic usage